ImageMagick/Usage-Markdown/formats/index.md

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
 > The PNG48, PNG64 and PNG00 styles were added as of IM v6.8.2-0

-You can force IM to create a image color index table (or palette) then IM will save that image using a "`PNG8:`" format...
+You can force IM to create an image color index table (or palette) then IM will save that image using a "`PNG8:`" format...

 ~~~{.skip}
 convert {input_image}  -type Palette  indexed.png